-While an extroverted mom might choose to be treasurer of the PTA and volunteer at all major fundraising events, an introverted mom is often happiest at home with her family.
-We’re delightful homebodies, and interacting one-on-one with our kids is where we shine.
+While an extroverted mom might choose to be treasurer of the PTA and volunteer at all the major fundraising events, an introverted mom is often happiest at home with her family.
+We’re delightful homebodies, and interacting one-on-one with our kids is how we shine.

 And, yes, you can still be a fun mom as an introvert.
 Couch fort, anyone?

-4. We’re strong leaders — we’re constantly needing to set clear rules and provide direction for our kids.
+4. We’re strong leaders who can set clear rules and provide direction for our kids.

 I didn’t realize until I was older that introverts can make great leaders.
 Now I’m proud to show my kids that being quiet doesn’t mean you’re not strong.
 As mothers, we’re constantly needing to set clear rules and provide direction for our kids.
 I can say confidently that introversion does not get in the way of this.